tamas-csanyi-cgi/bonnie/README.md

 # FAQ

-###### Q: Bonnie accounts (Users/admin) to use for login..?
+###### Q: What SDK should I use for Bonnie?

-A: Accounts are located in .... one fo them is..
+A: OpenJDK v.18 (non-licensed preferably).
+Intellij IDEA allows to manage different versions of JDKs for each project so this feature is recomended rather than installing java separately.

-###### Q: Do I need to Install Jenkins / docker on my local machine to make Bonnie work?
+###### Q: Do I need to Install Jenkins / Docker on my local machine?

-A: There's no need to install these programs, in fact we are not allowed to install docker on our local machines due to lincensing..
+A: There's no need to install Jenkins nor Docker.
+In fact, it is not allowed to install Docker on the company machines due to lincensing.
 Docker and Jenkins are both installed on our remote server.

-###### Q: What SDK to use for Bonnie?
+###### Q: What accounts can I use to test Bonnie's functions?

-A: Open JDK v.18 (free, nonlicensed)  /v.17 ok as well?
+A: You can find the account information in data.sql file. (hexagonal/h2-storage/src/main/resources/data.sql)

-###### Q: How can I add stuff on github?
+###### Q: How can I contribute to the Bonnie repository on github?

-A: You need to be added to the colaborator list by the repository owner.
+A: You have to be added on the colaborator list by the repository owner in order to create/merge  branches.

-###### Q: Where can I get the task for bonnie to be implemented?
+###### Q: Where can I get tasks for Bonnie to be implemented?

-A: On github you can claim an issue you can work on after a standup discussion.
-I there is none you can thing about possible implementations and create that issue which you can work on if approved.
+A: There are tasks for Bonnie in the "Issues" section on Github.
+You can create/claim/update the issues once it's discussed and approved (usually on Bonnie standups).